frencojobs/fenceparser/.changeset/bright-humans-admire.md

 'fenceparser': minor
 ---

 Add support for CJS and ESM.
-We now use changeset to manage changelog and publish.
+We now use changeset to manage CHANGELOG and publish.